Faculty Grants and Programs

-The purpose of the Steel Curriculum Development Grant provides funding to develop, enhance or update steel-related industry curriculum.
+The purpose of the Steel Curriculum Development Grant provides funding to develop, enhance or update steel-related industry curriculum at North American universities.

 The Don B. Daily Safety Grant provides an opportunity for North American university teams (students and professors) to submit proposals in the theme area of safety and health awareness within the steel manufacturing industry.